AtherActive/se-trade/README.md

-#se-trade
-Space Engineers Trade Calculator
+# Space Engineers Trade Calculator

 Ore/Ingot values calculated from [this dataset](http://www.spaceengineerswiki.com/File:Ore_Rarity_Test.xlsx) and therefore may not be up-to-date.